yellowdog/trinityX/README.rst

          - 'ip1'
          - 'ip2'

+     the following 2 settings are essential if not using luna, they tell ansible to take over configuring resolv.conf on all nodes and dns zones on on the controller and rename compute instances

+       **configure_resolveconf: true**
+       **use_inventory_hostname: true**

      if you are installing Open OnDemand you probably want to enable the vnc desktop option.
 If so then currently you probably want to set:

        enable_vnc_to_nodes: true